-New Accounting Pronouncements-In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842).
+In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
 This standard amends the existing guidance and requires lessees to recognize on the balance sheet assets and liabilities for the rights and obligations created by those leases with lease terms longer than twelve months.
 The guidance is effective for interim and annual reporting periods beginning after December 15, 2018.
 Early adoption is permitted.
-The Company is in the process of evaluating the impact this standard will have on the Company's consolidated financial statements.
+The Company anticipates that the adoption of this standard will have a material impact on the Company's consolidated financial statements, as all long-term leases will be capitalized on the consolidated balance sheet.